samwalkow/2021-scipy-poster-ScientificWorkflowDescription/ScientificWorkflowDescription_SciPy2021.md

 ### Supporting Workflows and Software <a class="anchor" id="seventh-bullet"></a>

-**The Analysis Schema is designed to make scientific software easier to use, easier to reproduce, and to create a foundational for a structured, analysis grammar.** Supporting individual workflows is the main goal of the analysis - and so we have developed multiple ways to use the schema: in Jupyter, in the command line, and in the browser.
+**The Analysis Schema is designed to make scientific software easier to use, easier to reproduce, and to create a foundation for a structured, analysis grammar.** Supporting individual workflows is the main goal of the analysis - and so we have developed multiple ways to use the schema: in a Jupyter environment, in the command line, and in the browser.
+See some example below!

 #### Working in Jupyter:

 This example is run using VSCode in Jupyter mode, where the output of the user's JSON instructions are displayed in the Jupyter server on the right hand side:

 <div align="middle"><video controls src="images/AnalysisSchemaJupyter.mov" align="center" height="600"/></div>

 ```python